jcaiqueoliveira/josecaique.com/content/blog/strong-skip.md

 }
 ```

-We have some extras recomposition because of the animations added via animated*AsState.
+We have some extra recomposition because of the animations added via *animated*AsState*.
 Every time the Switch changes the Listing recompose 6 times, even without any changes in the content.
 (To get this number I'm using layout inspector with recompose count enabled)

 ```Plain-text
 Recomposition